 - Meetings between children and SEND Link Governor,

 - Daily opportunities to reflect on their work, self assess and respond to suggestions.

 - How will we be involved in the decisions about the learning of our children and young people?

 We work in partnership with parents to support each child/young person’s well-being, learning needs, progress and aspirations.

 The Academy website contains information on what your child will be learning, celebrates achievements and supports parents in helping their child learn at home.

-Regular curriculum information is sent to parents including topic webs for the upcoming topic, targets, timetables and Assessment and Attitude information.
+Regular curriculum information is sent to parents including topic webs for the upcoming topic, targets, timetables and Assessment and Behaviour and Attitude information.

 We operate an open-door policy to allow parents to contact their child’s class teacher with ease.

 Parents are asked for their views / opinions and ideas about their child’s learning on a regular basis through termly IEP reviews.
 At these meetings the children are asked to express their views and opinions about their learning and are involved in the decision making process.